milescattini/BuildDefinitions/README.md

-This [template](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#template-expressions) is used as the basis for all Terraform builds.
+This [template](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#template-expressions) is used as the basis for Terraform builds.

 #### Calling Template From another Location within Azure DevOps